Dorothy Bush Koch: Career and volunteer work

 Bush is an event organizer and fundraiser for charities and other nonprofit organizations.
 She co-chairs the Barbara Bush Foundation for Family Literacy along with her brother Jeb.
 She also served as a pioneer fundraiser for her brother's presidential campaigns.

 She is the author of the book My Father, My President: A Personal Account of the Life of George H. W. Bush (2006).

 She sponsored the commission of USS George H.W.
 Bush, a United States Navy aircraft carrier named after her father, who in World War II was a naval aviator serving on an aircraft carrier.
 On January 10, 2009, she gave the first orders to the ship's company at Norfolk, Virginia.

 Personal life

 In 1982, Bush married William Heekin LeBlond (b.
 January 11, 1957).
 They had two children, Samuel Bush "Sam" LeBlond (b.
-1985) and Nancy Ellis "Ellie" LeBlond (b.
-1988).
+1984) and Nancy Ellis "Ellie" LeBlond (b.
+1986).
 They divorced in 1990.

-In June 1992, she married Robert P. "Bobby" Koch (b.
+In June 1992, she married Bobby Koch (b.
 1960), today a Washington, D.C. lobbyist on behalf of the wine industry.
 The wedding took place at Camp David.
 They have two children, Robert David (b.
-1993) and Georgia Gigi Grace (b.
+1993) and Georgia "Gigi" Grace (b.
 1996).
 Robert P. Koch was an aide to House Democratic leader Richard Gephardt, and is president of the California-based Wine Institute.
 He has a substantial equity interest in Central European Distribution Corp., a company that manufactures and distributes vodka in Poland.